This is a page listing characters in Aliens.

 - The Cavalry: For Ripley and Hicks.

 - Doesn't Like Guns: Refuses to take along a pistol when he leaves to summon the dropship.
 It's explained in outside sources that he has no directives for combat, but even in the extenuating circumstances the film presents, it wouldn't have done him much good if he encountered any aliens en route.
 Similarly, it can be interpreted as a variation of his directives: he refused the handgun because he was present when the survivors went over their low stock of guns and ammunition and decided that accepting the gun was risking the wellbeing of one or more of the others.

 - Impaled with Extreme Prejudice: Immediately followed up by Half the Man He Used to Be.

 - Made of Plasticine: The alien queen quite literally rips him in half.
 Good thing androids aren't susceptible to shock.
 Or blood loss.
-The Colonial Marines Technical Manual notes that androids are in many ways more delicate than humans, especially their artificial musculature, justifying the trope.
+However, The Colonial Marines Technical Manual notes that androids are in many ways more delicate than humans, especially their artificial musculature, justifying the trope.